vvdkhoa/3DScanDataConverter/README.md

 ## 3D Scan Data Converters
-This tool uses MeshLab and freecad to convert stl scanned data into steps or iges...
+#### This tool uses MeshLab and freecad to convert stl scanned data into steps or iges.
+#### Note: Use only with each stl file one by one

 ### User Requirements
 1. Windowns 10 64 bit